bahelms/super_perfundo/posts/drafts/3-14_ray-tracer-part3.md

 }
 ```
 Time is relative here; you can think of it as the number of units the ray traveled
 before intersecting with the sphere.
+This is why we normalized the direction vector earlier.
 We return two intersections because the ray
 will hit the front side of the sphere and then the back side on the way out.
 It
 could also only glance of the surface at one point as a tangent, in which case
 the time values for both intersections are the same.